theonize/Currier/Gloss/Hebrews/Hebrews 12.md

 1) "the entangling sin" is unbelief; based on the opening _Therefore_ and the main topic of the book - unbelief...

+2) translated author/pioneer, _arxygos_ is an architect of a story...our story

 5-6) [PROV 3:11,12]
  i.e. [Eph 3:20], [JMS 1:1], [ROM 5:3-4]